CodeItQuick/CodeItQuick.github.io/_drafts/2024-09-20-lean-poker-learnings.md

 # Further Thoughts
 With regards to:

-- Testing: When we were really in trouble (losing by a lot) I think dropping our testing had lower risk, as our bought was broken anyways
+- Testing: When we were really in trouble (losing by a lot) I think dropping our testing had lower risk, as our bot was broken anyways
 - Testing: When we were winning, testing and deploying seemed very risky!
 What if we start losing afterall

 I think this is the result of "everythings on fire" syndrome vs "everythings fine".
 When things are going